A hand crafted letter outlining why nature is important to you and what you want your MP to campaign for on your behalf has a huge impact.

 • Of the 218 countries assessed for ‘biodiversity intactness’, the UK is ranked 189, making it one of the most nature-depleted in the world;

 Pick something that is relevant to your letter that you have personal knowledge of - or one of these - that you really care about.
-Really let them know how much you care.

 P = State the problem.
 Present the causes of the problem you just introduced.
 For example, in our campaign for a strong Environment Act we're arguing that a lack of strong legislation has allowed the destruction of nature and habitat for the sake of short economic gain.
 In the case of bovine TB and badgers, badger culling to eradicate bovine TB is scientifically unsound.
 Several scientific studies have demonstrated that culling increases the prevalence of bTB in the badger population, and results in it spreading to other areas.

 I = Inform the MP about the solutions.
 If you're writing about the Environment Act, we believe a new Act will need:

 C = Call to Action.
-Now that you’ve engaged your MP, presented the problem and informed them of a solution, you need to let them know what you want them to do about it.
+Now you need to let your MP know what you want them to do about it all.

-For our Environment Act campaign, we suggest you ask them to speak to their party leaders and DEFRA teams about the WIldlife Trusts' asks for an Environment Act.
+For our Environment Act campaign, we suggest you ask them to speak to their party leaders and DEFRA teams about the Environment Act, and the issues you’ve raised.

 - Ask for a response.
 Make sure they know you want to be kept informed about this matter.
-Depending on your MP, you may not receive a reply - but your letter will be logged and recorded on its subject matter so even if you don't hear from them, your voice does count towards a bigger goal.
+However, even if you don't get a reply, your letter will be read and logged, so will still make a difference.